How to make the right choice when choosing your Digital eCommerce Platform

 iii.
 Personalisation – According to Gartner, by the end of 2018, 70% of eCommerce solutions will have moved to a personalised customer experience.
 Those companies will outsell others that don’t move to this model, by at least 30%!
 Customers are less brand loyal and retailers need to work harder to keep their custom.
 So understanding them and their habits to providing tailored products and services is key!
 A recent report by eConsultancy showed that there is a significant gap between what experience a customer wants and what experience they actually get.
 It showed that, although 81% of retailers thought they understood exactly what experience their customers wanted, only 21% of customers thought they received the experience they wanted.

 iiii.
 Mobile – Shoppers are increasingly using multiple devices to complete their shopping journey.
-The annual growth of mobile traffic is increasing 53% year-on-year and accounts to between 50% – 60% of all traffic!
+The annual growth of mobile traffic is increasing 53% year-on-year and accounts for between 50% – 60% of all traffic!
 Retailers must take care of their mobile traffic with specific and relevant journeys, or potentially lose their business for good.

 iiiii.
 OMNI channel – As consumers continue to drive the experiences they want to make their purchases, retailers must be a step ahead.
 One way to do this is to provide a shopping experience that is able to adapt to different customer scenarios.
 This means allowing the customer to start their journey on their mobile whilst on a train but actually finalising their order at home on their laptop.
-To then collect delivery in store the next day on their journey home.
+To then collect the delivery in a store the next day on their journey home.
 By simply providing this type of experience, you will ensure that you are doing your best to keep them loyal.
 Something that is harder and harder to get in today’s eCommerce environment.

 eCommerce platforms need an extended community of participants, both from a partner and user perspective.
 Without these, you may be left in the cold when it comes to resolving issues or requiring additional help to overcome business challenges.
 Look for platforms that have a good ecosystem of both technical and business contributors.
 As these will be invaluable to creating a fast and repetitive delivery model to take your business forward.
 These ecosystems can help accelerate your time to market for functionality that may be unique.
 The more partners there are, the more choice you will have when trying to find the right partner for the job.